 It’s the combo of double cream and real dark chocolate that hits the spot.

-One of the highlights of a ticket at any one of these Polar Express train ride locations.
+A mug of hot cocoa is one of the highlights of purchasing a Polar Express ticket for any one of these Polar Express train ride locations.

 Book the Ultimate Christmas Train Ride!